 I might try to fit in Blood and Sand for an easy (and improved) maim effect, but its mana reservation being increased from 25% to 35% might make it especially difficult.
 That's only a project, though - follow the guide.
 If it's not in the guide, it means I haven't managed to make it work. :)

 I will update the levelling part, though, since levelling with Holy Relic as main damage dealer + cyclone to trigger felt way smoother than Dominating Blow.

 This build is created to be rather defense-oriented; it has good clear, great survivability (basically unkillable), and great single target.

-Our first source of damage is Herald of Purity (or Agony, depending on your preference).
-Both heralds summon a minion (or several) when we hit, and we use Cyclone to continuously summon them.
+Our first source of damage is Herald of Purity, which summons four (or five) minions when we hit or kill, and we use Cyclone to continuously summon them.
 Since we're incredibly tanky, we can afford to do that all the time without taking any risk.

 On top of that, we use the dagger Arakaali’s Fang, which lets you raise spiders on kill.
 Using the Writhing Jar to summon them, they are effectively always up, even in boss fights, and have a very aggressive AI, which makes them great both for clearing and for bosses.

 Small disclaimer: I know the quality of some of the videos (well, those I recorded myself, that is) is really poor, and that the lag is annoying to watch.
 I'm really sorry about that, but my computer is getting very old, and it's doing its best :') I hope you enjoy the videos anyway!